cmi fpe ltd Directors report

 MEETINGS OF THE BOARD

-5 (five) Meetings of the Board of Directors of your Company were held during the year 2022-23 on May 26, 2022, August 2, 2022, November 9, 2022, January 31, 2023 and February 7, 2023.
+The Board met 3 (three) times during the period ended December 31, 2023, on May 25, 2023, July 25, 2023 and November 9, 2023.
 The particulars of the meetings held and attendance of the Directors in the meetings are detailed in the Corporate Governance Report.
 The intervening gaps between the meetings were within the limits prescribed under the Act and the Listing Regulations.

 Cost Auditor

-During the year under review, the Cost Auditor had not reported any matter under Section 143(12) of the Act and therefore no detail is required to be disclosed under Section 134(3)(ca) of the Act.
+During the period under review, the Cost Auditor had not reported any matter under Section 143(12) of the Act and therefore, no disclosure is required under Section 134(3)(ca) of the Act.

 Secretarial Auditor